-In 1855 James Warren began a campaign in his “California Farmer Newspaper” to promote viticulture and winegrowing in Northern California.
-“Cultivators of California!
-Plant your vineyards!
-Begin now!
-No better investment can be made.”
+James L. L. Warren, known as the father of California agriculture, establishes the California State Agriculture Society.
+Captain Frederick Macondray became the first President, and J. W. Osbourne, the Vice President.
 To promote the kind of systematic and intelligent agriculture that Warren had known in New England, he helped local growers and breeders organize regional and county fairs, where prizes were awarded in a broad range of categories.
 Eventually, they organized a series of districts whose competitions led up to the State Fair, which in the early years were held in various parts of Northern California.
-These fairs invariably handed out medals, diplomas, and cash award and always HELD COMPETITIONS FOR THE BEST GRAPES, WINES, AND BRANDIES.
+These fairs invariably handed out medals, diplomas, and cash award and always held competitions for the best grapes, wines, and brandies.

 Antoine Delmas sent Black St. Peters cuttings to Victor Faure, General Mariano Vallejo’s winemaker in Sonoma.

 The Los Angeles Vineyard Society, also known as the Anaheim Colony, was formed by Charles Kohler and other investors from Northern California to promote a large winegrowing cooperative to produce bulk wine from Mission Grape Vineyards.
 Grape growers were recruited from the German populations in San Francisco.
 It became a magnet for many of German heritage.